nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     * `desc`/`descending` - Sort in descending order

 <div markdown="span" class="alert alert-secondary">:information_source: **Note:**
-If sorting by an optional field (e.g. graduation), all contacts without that field will be placed at the bottom of the sorted list regardless of sorting order.
+If sorting by an optional field (i.e. `graduation` or `priority`), all contacts without that field will be placed at the bottom of the sorted list regardless of sorting order.
 </div>

 Example usage: